MathieuB1/KOREK-WifiLora-GPS_tracker/README.md

 #### Hardware:

-> Heltec V2 ESP32 Board with Wifi & Lora
+- Heltec V2 ESP32 Board with Wifi & Lora
-> Pin 17 is used for capturing GPS data
+- Pin 17 is used for capturing GPS data
-> consumption 0.713mW/h
+- Consumption 0.713mW/h

 #### Feature: